-Ongoing for two decades
+Ongoing for more than two decades

 Advocacy for Conservation Investments.
-For two decades, WeConservePA has led campaigns to boost state investments in land conservation, environmental restoration, and outdoor recreation and turned back numerous legislative efforts to eliminate or slash the investments made by the state’s Keystone Recreation, Park and Conservation Fund, the Environmental Stewardship Fund, and the Agricultural Conservation Easement Purchase Fund.
+For more than two decades, WeConservePA has led campaigns to boost state investments in land conservation, environmental restoration, and outdoor recreation and turned back numerous legislative efforts to eliminate or slash the investments made by the state’s Keystone Recreation, Park and Conservation Fund, the Environmental Stewardship Fund, and the Agricultural Conservation Easement Purchase Fund.
 WeConservePA’s continuing efforts have ensured $3 billion in state conservation investments in the new millennium.

 Congress fully and permanently funds the Land and Water Conservation Fund, the culmination of years of advocacy by WeConservePA and other organizations.
 Going forward, several million more federal dollars will be invested each year in Pennsylvania’s public lands.

 Governor Wolf signs Act 98 of 2018, which better protects from liability those who open their land to public recreation, a culmination of WeConservePA efforts begun in 2006.

 After a whirlwind campaign by WeConservePA and allies, Governor Wolf signs Act 45 of 2018, which requires school districts, local governments, and others to prove to court that there is no reasonable and prudent alternative before taking a conservation easement by eminent domain.